neursh/open-meteo-dart/README.md

 }
 ```

-> [!TIP]
-> In each API, there are two main methods:
->
-> - `request` uses FlatBuffer under the hood for the best performance and low overhead.
-Returns a Dart object and let you query information with type safety, and throws an exception if the API returns an error response, recommended for most use cases.
->
-> - `requestJson` returns a JSON map, containing either the data or the raw error response.
-This method exists solely for debugging purposes and web usage (see [known issues](#known-issues)).
-Server JSON encoding on a large amount of data is not advised and could cause a heavy load on a free service, so pls try not to use it :)

 > [!NOTE]
 > The `Geocoding` and `Elevation` are the two exceptions as they only have `searchJson` method available, the upstream API doesn't implement FlatBuffers.